NISYSLAB/Emory-BMI-GSoC/README.md

 **Current Status:** New project.

 **Expected Outcomes:** The proposed framework will utilize unsupervised deep learning techniques for data clustering.
-Specifically, the framework will be based on autoencoder networks, which can be trained to learn a compact, low-dimensional representation of the data.
+Specifically, the framework will be based on autoencoder networks, which can be trained to learn a compact, low-dimensional data representation.
 The encoded data will then be used as input to a clustering algorithm.
 To handle low-resource scenarios, the framework will also incorporate techniques such as active learning and transfer learning.
 The framework will be implemented in an open-source programming language, such as Python, and will be made publicly available on a platform such as GitHub.

 * Literature Review: Research and review existing unsupervised deep clustering methods for medical data, specifically EEG data.
 Identify the current limitations and challenges in this field.